 Providers include doctors, nurses, dentists, nursing homes, pharmacies, medical equipment supply companies, transportation companies, counselors, home health companies or anyone else that is paid by Medicaid for health care services.

-If you suspect TennCare provider fraud, you may report your concerns in one of the following ways:
+If you suspect TennCare provider fraud, (such as doctors, nurses, dentists, nursing homes, pharmacies, medical equipment supply companies, transportation companies, counselors, home health companies or anyone else that is paid by TennCare for health care services) you may report your concerns in one of the following ways:

 Call Toll-Free TennCare Fraud Hotline: 1-833–687-9611